About Maine New Markets Capital Investment Program

 • A CDE may seek an allocation of tax credit authority, reserving tax credit eligibility for later qualified equity investments, by filing an allocation application with FAME.

-• An approved allocation of tax credit authority shall be valid for up to two years.
+• An approved allocation of tax credit authority shall be valid for up to one year (for credit authority originally awarded after January 1, 2026) or two years (for credit authority originally issued prior to January 1, 2026).

 • Upon receipt of qualified equity investments under the approved allocation, and reinvestment in a qualified active low-income community business for use in a low-income community in the state, the CDE must file a certification application with FAME providing the details of the transaction.

 • FAME will review the certification application to determine if the qualified equity investment is eligible for program tax credits, and if approved, provide notice to the CDE and to Maine Revenue Services of the persons eligible for credits and the amount thereof.
-Maximum eligible investment per qualified active low-income community business is $40,000,000.
+Maximum eligible investment per qualified active low-income community business is $40,000,000 for manufacturing or value-added production enterprises with 200 or more employees, or $10,000,000 for other enterprises.

 • Eligible tax credit recipients may receive refundable state income tax credits of up to 39% of their eligible investment, which may be taken in increments over seven years (0%, 0%, 7%, 8%, 8%, 8%, 8%).